-Notice the layout of the building with the driveway and drop-off point on the right and the main section of the hotel being the square part in center, with the long brown part indicating the guest cabins.
+Notice the layout of the building with the driveway and drop-off point on the right and the main section of the hotel being the square part in the center, with the long brown part indicating the guest cabins.
 These plans also show some backstage areas at the top.

 Now let’s go floor by floor on the inside of Disney’s Star Wars Hotel starting on Level 1:

-The Brig, Engineering Room, Dojo (lightsaber training area), courtyard, restrooms and the table service restaurant all make up the main area of the first floor, with guest cabins to the left in 3 room class types: Typical, Captains Cabins and First Class Cabins.
+The Brig, Engineering Room, Dojo (lightsaber training area), courtyard, restrooms, and the table service restaurant all make up the main area of the first floor, with guest cabins to the left in 3 room class types: Typical, Captains Cabins and First Class Cabins.

 When guests arrive however onboard the Galactic Starcruiser from the launch pod, they will arrive directly on level 2, which is the Main Lobby:

 On the second floor of the Galactic Starcruiser, there will be of course the main lobby deck area in the center, followed by a boutique, restrooms, cantina, and the bridge.
 More guest cabins of all three classes are located down the hall.

 All three floors of the Star Wars Hotel will connect by elevator (turbolift), a totally separate one than which you use to enter the hotel.

 Here are mostly cabins, with a catwalk area looking down over the lobby in the center.